-Electric vehicles are slowly gaining in popularity as governments at different levels across the nation start to rollout incentive schemes and promote them.
+Electric vehicles are gradually gaining in popularity as governments at different levels across the nation start to rollout incentive schemes and promote them.
 Electric vehicles, if powered by renewable energy, have the potential to significantly reduce transport-related greenhouse gas emissions.
 They are also quieter than vehicles powered by Internal Combustion Engines (ICE) and much cheaper to run.
+The take up of electric vehicles could be expected to accelerate, with Improving performance and increasing petrol prices.

-Hydrogen vehicles are also available, with this technology (in terms of large-scale rollout) still in its infancy.
-As private vehicles, alternatively powered vehicles are unlikely to receive additional priority on the road network.
+Hydrogen vehicles are also available, with this technology (in terms of largescale rollout) still in its infancy.

-On the roads, Intelligent Transport System tools are being used to improve traffic flow, accommodate greater vehicle demands, manage incidents more effectively, and improve road safety both during incidents and on an ongoing basis.
+Intelligent Transport System tools are being used to improve traffic flow, accommodate greater vehicle demands, manage incidents more effectively, and improve road safety both during incidents and at other times.
 'Smart' motorways are a package of ITS tools that are growing in popularity as a means of managing vehicular demands and improving safety on motorways.
-The stated objectives include to reduce stop-start travel, improve safety, and provide more predictable travel times.
-Tools include variable speed limit and lane control signs, coordinated use of traffic lights on motorway on-ramps (ramp signals), travel time and electronic messaging signs, roadside data systems such as traffic detectors and closedcircuit television cameras to quickly detect and respond to incidents.
+The stated objectives include reducing step-start travel, improving safety, and providing more predictable travel times.
+Tools include variable speed limits and lane control signs, coordinated use of traffic lights on motorway on-ramps (ramp signals), travel time and electronic messaging signs, roadside data systems such as traffic detectors and closed-circuit television cameras to quickly detect and respond to incidents.

-As the State Government considers how to manage congestion most effectively on the arterial road network, it may consider introducing area-wide road user charging beyond simply motorways.
-Users may be charged for their car travel based on characteristics such as location of the journey, trip length, time of day, and the purpose of their trip (e.g. a tradesperson may be charged a lower toll compared with a person driving to their office employment).
+As the State Government considers how to manage congestion most effectively on the arterial road network, it may consider Introducing area-wide road user charging beyond simply motorways.
+Users may be charged for their car travel based on characteristics such as location of the Journey, trip length, time of day, and the purpose of their trip (e.g. a tradesperson who may have little choice but to travel by motor vehicle may be charged a lower toll compared with a person driving to their office of employment).

 Cooperative ITS (C-ITS) will enable infrastructure to communicate with vehicles directly and facilitate the introduction of connected and automated vehicles.
 Whilst there are many ethical, safety and regulatory issues to be addressed before fully automated vehicles are introduced in NSW, these vehicles have the potential to further reduce the NSW road toll by eliminating driver errors that cause crashes.
-Automated car share schemes have the potential to reduce the number of private vehicles in use.
+Automated cer share schemes have the potential to reduce the number of private vehicles in use.
 There is an opportunity for City of Ryde to utilise technologies to improve the customer experience.
 Some examples include: